silicon-heaven/shv-doc/src/rpcmethods.md

 (commonly in `.broker/clients`), but any automatic tools should use this call instead.

 The *List* of maps is provided.
-The content is the same as `clientInfo` provides.
+The content is the same as `.broker:clientInfo` provides.

 ```